TickPoints/mdbook-plotly/docs/USAGE.md

     editable?: bool,
     // Whether auto-sizing is enabled
     autosizable?: bool,
-    // Whether to resize the layout when the window is resized
-    // WARNING: This option currently has no practical effect. responsive?: bool,
     // Whether to fill the screen
     // NOTE: Only effective when `autosizable` is `true`. fill_frame?: bool,